cbernaci/eeg_project/README.md

 ├── Makefile   # build tests or application
 └── README.md
 ```

 ## Running Application
 For now, I am still building this and am working on the tests for the ring buffer.
+To run
-To run existing tests, go to /tests and type `make tests ; ./build/unit_test_ring_buffer`
+existing tests, go to /tests and type `make tests ; ./build/unit_test_ring_buffer`

+# Follow-up Work
+The EEG project will be the first part of a neurofeedback system that will augment visual
+data based on brain frequencies.
+Specifically, the output of the EEG project will be fed
+to a neurofeedback system that will take detected deviations from optimal time and frequency
+domain behavior and use it to continously augment audo-visual data in real-time in a way that
+makes the video slow down, lose color, or be changed in subtle ways that are subconsciously
+not desired by the brain.
+The human audio-visual system detects the alterations and learns to
+change it's connectivity and hence frequency and time domain output in a more optimal way such
+that the audio-visual data it is collecting becomes more pleasant to view - colors brighten,
+movement quickens, music gets more appealing, etc.  The goal is to teach the brain to balance
+itself in the time and frequency domains to potentially eliminate unwanted cognitive, emotional,
+and neurophysical symptoms.
+The videos will be open-source and changing their sound and display
+will require help from other experts, and is saved for another project.

 ### Author: Catherine Bernaciak PhD